 We walked over to investigate.
 When we reached the small group of people nearby, I heard my name called.
 I was shocked!
 The person turned out to be someone I taught with at my former school.
-She asked me if I was still in Hawaii.
-At first, I wondered if that was a trick question.
-I replied, “Yes, I am in Hawaii”.
-Turns out for some reason she thought I moved to the mainland instead of just transferring to another school on Oahu.
+We hadn’t seen each other for years.
 Small world!

 View of taro plants by the tree climbing activity: